JOJ0/synadm/CONTRIBUTING.md

 It proved to be useful in the past if loose (feature) ideas would be discussed in [#synadm:peek-a-boo.at](https://matrix.to/#/%23synadm%3Apeek-a-boo.at?via=jacksonchen666.com&via=maclemon.at&via=matrix.org&via=raim.ist) first.
 Collecting opinions from fellow `synadm` users might help defining a more concrete idea.

-- If you'd like **someone else** to pick up your feature idea because you are not able to code it yourself, please **open a detailed GitHub issue** describing the feature.
+- If you'd like **someone else** to pick up your feature idea because you are not able to code it yourself, please **open a detailed issue** describing the feature.
 - **A separate issue is not required**, if you'd like to code it **yourself**.
 Please include the feature description in your PR.